nvishwak03/SalesPrediction/README.md

 # BigMart Sales Prediction

 ## This project is a server-side application built using Python Flask for machine learning model deployment.
-It serves Sales predictions using an XGBoost model trained on bigmart sales dataset.
+It serves Sales predictions using an Random Forest model trained on bigmart sales dataset.

 ## Installation (Backend)
 1. Navigate to the server directory using the command line: